semantifyit/ds-utilities/API.md

 <a name="getDsTargetClassesV5"></a>

 ## getDsTargetClassesV5(ds) ⇒ <code>Array.&lt;string&gt;</code>
-Returns the target classes (sh:targetClass) of the given DS. sh:targetClass is optional in DS-V5.
+Returns the target classes (sh:targetClass) of the given DS (clone - no reference). sh:targetClass is optional in DS-V5.

 **Kind**: global function